The Best Things To Do In Benidorm

 There are a number of great courses in the area, including the Melia Villaitana resort, which features two courses designed by Jack Nicklaus.

-The Marriott Denia Golf Resort & Spa is another great option, set within La Sella Golf Club.
+The Marriott Denia Golf Resort & Spa is another great option within La Sella Golf Club.
 And for those who want to relax after a long day on the greens, the Marriott offers a luxurious spa.

 Sierra Helada is a popular tourist destination in Benidorm.
 The protected site is a mountain & marine conservation area covering 13,750 acres.